Chlamydia trachomatis - symptoms & treatments

 How is chlamydia trachomatis spread?

 Chlamydia infection is typically spread through unprotected vaginal, oral or anal sex.
-When infected vaginal fluid or semen comes into contact with the body, the C. trachomatis bacteria is carried with it.
+When infected vaginal fluid, semen or rectal mucus comes into contact with the body, the C. trachomatis bacteria is carried with it.
 Most commonly, chlamydia trachomatis infection occurs in the genitals, but it can also infect the eyes and rectum.

 How can chlamydia trachomatis be avoided?